Caesar-8C/Traffic-Sign-Classifier/README.md

 Test accuracy:  80.0 %
 ```
 Bicycle on image 02 and 5 on image 09 were not classified correctly.
+Given so few images from own dataset we can say that accuracies are comparable.

 ### Problems and Solutions